Yuma Kagiyama: 2019–2020 season: Youth Olympic gold, World Junior silver, Four Continents bronze

+Senior career

 2020–2021 season: World silver

 Competing domestically, Kagiyama won gold at Kanto Regionals and the silver medal at the Eastern Sectionals championship, securing a berth at the national championships despite being a seeded skater.
 Kagiyama was assigned to make his Grand Prix debut at the 2020 NHK Trophy.
 Kagiyama introduced the quad Salchow into competition in the short program, landing both it and his quad toe loop but singling a planned triple Axel.
 He nevertheless placed first in the segment, 3.99 points ahead of Kazuki Tomono.
 In the free skate, he landed three quads cleanly, with his only error being singling a planned triple loop in a combination, but outscored second-place Tomono by almost 45 points, taking the gold medal overall by a 49-point margin.
 At the 2020–21 Japan Championships, Kagiyama placed second in the short program behind Yuzuru Hanyu and ahead of Shoma Uno, who fell on his attempted jump combination.
 He was third in the free skate behind Hanyu and Uno and won his second consecutive national bronze medal.
 As a result, Kagiyama was named to the 2021 World Championships team, alongside Hanyu and Uno.

-Kagiyama's father and coach, Masakazu, had recovered from the effects of his intracerebral hemorrhage in June of 2018 that had prevented him from accompanying his son to international competitions since, and was able to travel to watch him compete in Stockholm.
+Kagiyama's father and coach, Masakazu, had recovered from the effects of his intracerebral hemorrhage in June 2018 that had prevented him from accompanying his son to international competitions since, and was able to travel to watch him compete in Stockholm.
 Kagiyama scored a personal best of 100.96 in the short program, landing two clean quads and a triple Axel to place behind Hanyu and in front of Nathan Chen.
 He subsequently won the small silver medal for the short program.
 In the free skate, he skated second-to-last behind Chen and held onto his second place, landing three clean quads and putting up a personal best of 190.81.
 He won the silver medal and became the youngest medalist at Worlds since Hanyu's bronze medal at the 2012 World Championships.
 Kagiyama's placement combined with Hanyu's bronze medal position qualified three berths for Japanese men at the 2022 Winter Olympics.
 Masakazu, whose personal best at the World Championships was sixth place in 1994, expressed approval that his son had bettered this on his first attempt.
 Kagiyama also began working on a quad loop in the spring of 2020 and landed it successfully in practice.
 He then began to stabilize the quad loop and practice a quad Lutz, intending that the more stable quad would be added to his programs for the following season.